Far-right politics: Japan

+Malaysia

+Far-right non-governmental organizations have been appropriating human rights language in Malaysia.

+South Korea

+Since the founding of the South Korea in 1948, authoritarian conservative dictatorships such as Syngman Rhee, Park Chung-hee, and Chun Doo-hwan have continued until 1987.

+Yoon Suk Yeol, who was sworn in as South Korea's president from 2022 to 2025, is criticized for far-right political views.

+Taiwan (Republic of China)

+Before 1992

+In 1947, the February 28 incident was created by the Kuomintang–led nationalist government.
+In the aftermath of this incident, martial law was enforced in Taiwan from 1949, and the Great Retreat took place the same year.
+Chiang Kai-shek ruled authoritarian conservative, anti-communist and Chinese ultranationalist.
+Until martial law was lifted in 1987, Taiwanese nationalists, leftists and liberals were politically suppressed.

+After 1992

+In modern Taiwanese politics after 1992 Consensus, the 'mainstream' political left advocated Taiwanese nationalism (including independence) and the political right defended Chinese nationalism (including unification).
+As a result, Taiwan's political landscape is somewhat unique from Western countries; the "far-right" New Party, Patriot Alliance Association, Chinese Unification Promotion Party, and others advocate for one country, two systems, the unification policy proposed by the Chinese Communist Party.
+These far-right [Chinese] nationalists are sometimes referred to as "radical pro-unification factions" (急統派).
+By contrast, most politicians in the centre-right conservative Kuomintang after the Taiwanese democratization reject one country, two systems.

+Some radical Taiwanese nationalists are also considered far-right: the Taiwan Statebuilding Party is officially a "left-wing" in support of Taiwanese independence, but is also referred to as "far-right" due to anti-Chinese nativism; the Taiwanese Localism Front, a radical anti-communist organization, is also referred to as the far-right; ultra-nationalistic actions of the pro-independence Pan-Green Coalition (led by the Democratic Progressive Party) have been dubbed the "Green Terror".

 Europe

+Armenia

+The Armenian-Aryan Racialist Political Movement and the Adequate Party are the main far-right political movements in Armenia.

 Croatia

 Individuals and groups in Croatia that employ far-right politics are most often associated with the historical Ustaše movement, hence they have connections to neo-Nazism and neo-fascism.
 That World War II political movement was an extremist organization at the time supported by the German Nazis and the Italian Fascists.
 The association with the Ustaše has been called neo-Ustashism by Slavko Goldstein.
 Most active far-right political parties in Croatia openly state their continuity with the Ustaše.
 These include the Croatian Party of Rights and Authentic Croatian Party of Rights.
 Croatia's far-right often advocates the false theory that the Jasenovac concentration camp was a "labour camp" where mass murder did not take place.

 The coalition led by Miroslav Škoro's far-right Homeland Movement came third at the 2020 parliamentary election, winning 10.9% of the vote and 16 seats.